 All legal matters incident to the authorization, issuance and sale of the Bonds are subject to the approval of Funk & Bolton, P.A., Baltimore, Maryland, Bond Counsel.
-Delivery of the Bonds is conditioned upon delivery by Bond Counsel of an opinion substantially in the form set forth in Appendix B to this Official Statement.
-The certified text of the approving legal opinion for the Bonds will be printed on or attached to the Bonds.
+Delivery of each series of the Bonds is conditioned upon delivery by Bond Counsel of an opinion relating to such series substantially in the applicable form set forth in Appendix B to this Official Statement.
+The certified text of the applicable approving legal opinion for each series of the Bonds will be printed on or attached to the Bonds.